 Keto Blueberry Lemon Cheesecake Recipe

 So I came up with this low-carb cheesecake recipe which is essentially a keto cheesecake.
 Better yet, it’s no-bake and individually sized.
 OK. it’s more like a cup of cheesecake, but you will never miss what’s missing because it tastes that good.
-If you are a lemon cheesecake fan or a blueberry cheesecake fan you will love this recipe because it’s the best of both worlds.
+If you are a lemon cheesecake fan or a blueberry cheesecake fan you will love this dessert recipe because it’s the best of both worlds.

 So without further ado here is this recipe.